grafft/grafft.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Our paper <a href='https://arxiv.org/abs/2407.09287'>“Instruction Following with Goal-Conditioned Reinforcement Learning in Virtual Environments”</a> has been published in <a href='https://www.ecai2024.eu'>ECAI 2024</a>.
+Our paper <a href='https://arxiv.org/abs/2407.09287'>“Instruction Following with Goal-Conditioned Reinforcement Learning in Virtual Environments”</a> has been accpeted for publication in <a href='https://www.ecai2024.eu'>ECAI 2024</a>.